 Taking care of yourself

 Let your doctor know if you are thinking about trying an alternative or unproven treatment.
 There are many herbs, supplements, or treatments that claim to cure or treat cancer.
-Some of these treatments are harmless, while others clearly have been shown to be harmful.
+Some of these are harmless, while others clearly have been shown to be harmful.
 Also know that some of these treatments can interact with other medicines you may be taking and can cause unexpected effects.
 Talk to your health care team before starting anything new.

 Marisol, cancer survivor: “I had 6 months of chemotherapy and during that time I tried to keep my life as stress-free and as normal as possible.
 I also took a ballet class during treatment.
-It was good exercise, I made new friends, and it really kept my mind off myself.”
+It was good exercise, I made new friends, and it really kept my mind off cancer.”

 How can I relieve stress and relax?

 Simple techniques can help you cope with stress and help you relax.
 Try some of these methods to find the ones that work best for you.
 You may want to check with your doctor before using any of these, especially if you have lung problems.

 - As you breathe in, tense a muscle or group of muscles.
 For example, clench your teeth or stiffen your arms or legs.